timescale/docs/promscale/visualize-data/jaeger.md

 <procedure>

-## Connect Jaeger query with Promscale
+## Connecting Jaeger query with Promscale

 1. Deploy the Jaeger Query component from the Jaeger [deployments page][jaeger-deployments], if you aren't already running the Jaeger query.